naren-srini/todolist-react-hooks/README.md

 ## Description
-A simple to do list application built using React Hooks.
+A simple to do list React application built using React Hooks.